Distortik/pws-mcp-server/README.md

 codex mcp add pro-wrestling-sim -- node $server
 ```

+Open the **Codex** tab to use the server.
+MCP servers configured in Codex are not available in ordinary conversations on the **Home** tab.
+Type `/mcp` in a Codex conversation to confirm that `pro-wrestling-sim` is connected.

 See the [Codex MCP documentation](https://developers.openai.com/codex/mcp) for other installation methods.

 ## Connect another MCP client